 - Insert the SD card back to reading pen and turn on the reading pen

 - The response from the Le Le team has honestly been top notch.
-I contacted the company about an illustration error that we discovered, and they replied prompted and thanked me for letting them know!
+I contacted the company about an illustration error that we discovered, and they replied promptly and thanked me for letting them know!
 They have also been very patient with all of my questions prior to ordering the books.
 After writing this review, they have already made improvements to their content based on feedback.

 - Flexible purchasing options for various budgets and learning needs: